 If you have been exposed to a harmful substance, such as a chemical or pesticide, because of the negligence of another party or another party’s failure to disclose the risks involved in dealing with a given substance, you likely have a legal claim.
-This is known as toxic tort, and this complex and growing legal field has helped many people get the compensation they deserve due to injuries, disease, and unnecessary risk that certain substances can pose.
+Toxic torts are a complex and growing legal field that have helped many people get the compensation they deserve due to hazardous substances.

 A toxic tort is a legal claim in which a person sues a company/another party, alleging that exposure to a dangerous substance has caused an injury or illness to occur.
 Oftentimes, toxic tort claims are risen by multiple people in what forms a class action lawsuit.